 Alex Bateman has a successful business.
 His business took off after a few years of struggle.
 His peers and contemporaries often asked him, what’s the secret of his success, he told them, “Customer is king”.
-What really worked for Alex is his constant pursuit of improving his business’ online reputation and customer satisfaction.
+What really worked for Alex is his constant pursuit of improving his business’ online reputation and turning his customers into happy customers.

 Negative feedback needs to be treated seriously.
 Whether this feedback comes from your email, a phone call, a social media post, or it’s reported through one of your team members.

 The thing that differentiates an average freelancer from a great one is how they respond to unhappy consumers.
-On that note, we have curated a list of useful tips to satisfy your unhappy consumers.
+On that note, we have curated a list of useful tips to satisfy your unhappy consumers and convert them into happy customers.

 Tip #1.
 Listen and understand what’s really going on